Welcome to the EPA Alumni Association's Website

-The EPA Alumni Association is a nationwide community of former employees of the U.S. Environmental Protection Agency.
-Current EPA employees who are eligible to retire are also invited to join as Associate Members.
+The EPA Alumni Association is a nationwide community of former employees of the U.S. Environmental Protection Agency as well as current EPA employees who are eligible to retire.
 Local groups provide supplemental geographic-based activities.
 Our Association is not a part of the U.S. Environmental Protection Agency.

 Please Join Us